i-Vertix/i-vertix-documentation/asset-management_versioned_docs/version-10/modules/configuration/authentication/ldap.md

 **Limit of the number of records returned**

-There are often two limits on the number of records retured per request.
+There are often two limits on the number of records returned per request.

 - The client limit (defined for example on Debian/Ubuntu in `/etc/ldap/ldap.conf`)